 Construction projects in Charleston, Myrtle Beach and Hilton Head Island continue to spur South Carolina’s economic growth.
-The boost in construction has led to an increase in jobs and demand for housing as a result of building efforts and will continue into 2017, according to economists who spoke at the 36th Annual Outlook Conference held at the University of South Carolina (USC).
+The boost in construction has led to an increase in jobs and demand for housing.
+This will continue into 2017, according to economists who spoke at the 36th Annual Outlook Conference held at the University of South Carolina (USC).

-Doug Woodward, professor of economics and director of the division of research at USC’s Darla Moore School of Business, said that economists are looking closely at any changes to government policy concerning immigration or trade policies, since this will have a direct impact on the construction industry and manufacturing in the state.
-South Carolina leads the nation in the export of tires, and is heavily involved in the export of cars.
-Tighter trade, and rising dollar and tariffs on international companies could make South Carolina products more expensive abroad, and the import of parts more costly, according to Professor Woodward.
+Doug Woodward, professor of economics and director of the division of research at USC’s Darla Moore School of Business, said that economists are looking closely at any changes to government policy concerning immigration or trade policies since this will have a direct impact on the construction industry and manufacturing in the state.
+South Carolina leads the nation in exporting tires and cars.
+Tighter trade and rising dollar and tariffs on international companies could make South Carolina products more expensive abroad, and the import of parts more costly, according to Professor Woodward.

 For now, Charleston is expected to remain strong economically, according to Joseph Von Nessen, a research economist at USC’s business school.
 “Charleston has been one of our major leaders this past year—It’s been growing for the past several years, in fact,” Von Nessen said.
 “That’s because in this particular case, construction has really been taking off, both in the second job’s market and due to additional job gains.
 The bottom line is the areas that are seeing the most job growth, that’s where you’re going to see the most housing demand.
 Because you can’t buy a house if you don’t have a job.”